Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (1) Ordinary residence in Germany is not considered interrupted by stays abroad of up to six months.
 In case of longer stays abroad, ordinary residence in Germany is deemed to continue if the foreigner re-enters the federal territory within the deadline stipulated by the foreigners authority.
 The same applies if the deadline is exceeded solely because the foreigner is performing statutory military service in his or her country of origin and the foreigner re-enters the federal territory no more than three months after being discharged from military or community service.
 In place of sentences 1 to 3, section 4a (6) of the Freedom of Movement Act/EU (Freizügigkeitsgesetz/EU) applies accordingly to nationals of another member state of the European Union and nationals of an EEA state, their family members and persons close to them who have a right of residence under section 3a of the Freedom of Movement Act /EU; to persons who have a right of residence under Union law in accordance with section 12a of the Freedom of Movement Act/EU; and to persons who have a right of residence described in section 16 of the Freedom of Movement Act/EU.

-(2) If the foreigner has stayed abroad longer than six months and none of the conditions of subsection (1) sentences 2 to 4 are met, previous residence in Germany may be counted towards the length of residence required for naturalisation, up to a period of five years.
+(2) If the foreigner has stayed abroad longer than six months and none of the conditions of subsection (1) sentences 2 to 4 are met, previous residence in Germany may be counted towards the length of residence required for naturalisation, up to a period of three years.

 (3) Interruptions of lawful residence are disregarded if they arise because the foreigner has failed to apply in sufficient time for initial issuance or subsequent extension of the residence title.
 Subsection (2) applies accordingly to interruptions of lawful residence for other reasons.